paradigmxyz/reth/book/cli/reth/node.md

           [possible values: witness, pre-state, opcode]

       --debug.healthy-node-rpc-url <URL>
-          The RPC URL of a healthy node.
+          The RPC URL of a healthy node to use for comparing invalid block hook results against.

 Database:
       --db.log-level <LOG_LEVEL>